gula421/DataAnalytesNanoDegree/P6_Start_learning/README.md

 ## Initial design decisions:
 - chart type: world map, histogram and bar plots.
 - visual encodings:
   - Sizes of circles reflects the number of registered students and activities.
-  - Different color distinguishes the selected fields.
+  - Different color distinguishes the native and nonnative English speakers.
+  - The cirlces are plotted on the map so that you can know the "location",  "activities" and "language" of the country at the same time.
-  - Animation first shows the global trend in course taking activities and then interactions are available for further exploration.
+  - Animation first shows the global trend in course taking activities and then shows different trend of popular courses in different countries.
+Finally interactions are available for further exploration.
+  - Animation showing the statistics for different fields or different countries highlight the bin with different color so the audiance can see the important part very fast.
+  - Histogram was chosen to display the distribution of the age of students because you can have clear understanding about how the age is actually spread.
+Moreover, this allows further exploration by clicking the certain age bin.
+  - Bar plot was chosen to display the distribution of education background and enrolled courses.
+The filtered data by the selection of certain age are plotted on top of the unfiltered data with a different color.
+This allows a easy comparison of the selected population.
+The values appearing on the hovering of mouse showing the actual number of the field provides further detailed information.
 - layout/hierarchy: World map on the top of the page and then showing the distribution of age, background (highest degree obtained) and enrolled courses.
 - legends: Hover the mouse on each circle, land and bin to see the actual number of each field.

 ## Feedback
 1. (based on index01.html)